KONZI1z/Flash-Race/README.md

 # Flash-Race

+Using python 3.14

 It need the libraries below to run:

-import pygame #may need to pip install, not built-in
+import pygame #may need to pip install, not built-in (python -m pip install pygame)

 import random